Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 image_mask_expanded = image_mask.unsqueeze(-1).expand(-1, -1, embed_dim)

-is used because the image features and the final embedding sequence lengths differ, so torch.where
+Then, the masks are applied.
+For the image embeddings, masked_scatter is used because the image features and the final embedding have different sequence lengths and cannot be directly filled using torch.where:

 # Place text embeddings